Tony Cliff

 Tony Cliff (born Yigael Glückstein, יגאל גליקשטיין; 20 May 1917 – 9 April 2000) was a Trotskyist activist.
-Born to a Jewish family in Palestine, he moved to Britain in 1947 and by the end of the 1950s had assumed the pen name of Tony Cliff.
-A founding member of the Socialist Review Group, which became the International Socialists and then the Socialist Workers Party, in 1977 Cliff was effectively the leader of all three.
+Born to a Jewish family in Ottoman Palestine, he moved to Britain in 1947 and by the end of the 1950s had assumed the pen name of Tony Cliff.
+A founding member of the Socialist Review Group, which became the International Socialists and then the Socialist Workers Party, in 1977.
+Cliff was effectively the leader of all three.

 Biography

+Early life in Palestine

 Tony Cliff was born Yigael Glückstein in Zikhron Ya'akov in the Ottoman Empire's Mutasarrifate of Jerusalem (in what is now Israel), in 1917, the same year Britain seized control of the territory from the Ottoman Empire during World War I. He was one of four children born to Akiva and Esther Glückstein, Jewish immigrants from Poland, who had come to Palestine as part of the Second Aliyah.
 His father was an engineer and contractor.
 He had two brothers and a sister; his brother Chaim later became a notable journalist, theatre critic, and translator.
 Through his sister Alexandra, he was the uncle of Israeli graphic designer David Tartakover.
 Cliff grew up in British-ruled Mandatory Palestine; notable Zionist and future Israeli Prime Minister Moshe Sharett was a family friend and frequent visitor to his family home.
 He had two prominent uncles: the noted doctor Hillel Yaffe and agronomist and Zionist activist Haim Margaliot-Kalvarisky.
 His piano teacher was a sister of Chaim Weizmann, the first President of Israel, and his father's business partner was one of Weizmann's brothers.

-He attended school in Jerusalem, then studied at the Technion in Haifa, before dropping out and studying economics at the Hebrew University of Jerusalem.
-In his youth, he came to identify with Communism, though he never joined the Communist Party of Palestine, as he had not met any of its members before becoming a socialist activist.
-However, he did join the socialist-Zionist youth movement Hashomer Hatzair, and soon became not only a Trotskyist in 1933, but also a confirmed opponent of Zionism.
-Along with other Hashomer Hatzair members, he joined the illegal Palestine Revolutionary Communist League, necessitating the use of several pseudonyms in three languages.
+Glückstein attended school in Jerusalem, then studied at the Technion in Haifa, before dropping out and studying economics at the Hebrew University of Jerusalem.
+In his youth, he came to identify with Communism, though he never joined the Palestine Communist Party, as he had not met any of its members before becoming a socialist activist.
+At fifteen, he joined the youth section of Mapai, and then two years later moved to join Poale Zion.
+In 1935 Glückstein worked for a year as a building worker, the experience "immunised me from the four-letter word: work".
+After that he devoted himself to full-time political work.
+By the late 1930s he was a committed Trotskyist and anti-Zionist.

+With the beginning of World War II, Glückstein was active in efforts to oppose the mobilization of Jews to the British war effort, seeing the war as a struggle between imperialists.
+He was arrested by the British in 1939 and imprisoned at Acre Prison for twelve months.
+In prison, he met Meir Slonim, general secretary of the Palestine Communist Party, Avraham Stern and Moshe Dayan.

+In 1945, he met and then married Chanie Rosenberg, a Jewish socialist immigrant from South Africa.
+They moved to Tel Aviv that year, with Chanie supporting them financially by working as a teacher.